Back to top

 Completion policy and extensions:

-Please be prepared for the possibility of our office putting your tax return on extension as we attempt to navigate the new tax law and respond to its requirements for all of our clients.
+Please be prepared for the possibility of our office putting your tax return on extension as we attempt to navigate the ever changing tax laws and respond to its requirements for all of our clients.
 We understand that there is an aversion to extensions due to the rumor that being put on extension may be a trigger for audit.
 However, no studies or evidence exists to support this claim.
 Audits are selected based on line items on the tax returns that are questionable, not based on when a person files their return.
 Our office will not be able to make any guarantees regarding whether or not we will need to put your return on extension.
-We want to provide all of our clients’ with the best tax advice and preparation we can under this new tax law and we feel extending some of our clientele may be the best way to provide these superior services.
-However, if you feel that an extension is not in your best interest we will harbor no ill will should you chose to seek other representation.
+We want to provide all of our clients’ with the best tax advice and preparation we can under in accordance with the current tax law and we feel extending some of our clientele is the best way to provide these services.

 If you normally extend or have no aversion to extending, please contact our office as early in the year as you can so we can get you extended early and give you peace of mind.